Your Guide to Moving to San Diego

-San Diego has a total population of about 1,426,000 as of the 2018 census.
+- San Diego has a total population of about 1,235,173 people.
 It’s a relatively young population with a median age of 35.
-About 54% of the population in the city is single, and there’s an even split of women and men.
+About 54% of the population in the city is single, and there’s an even split between women and men.

 What’s the cost of living in San Diego?

-San Diego is a relatively expensive city in the U.S., with a cost of living that’s 44% higher than the national average.
-Payscale reports that San Diego’s housing costs are 136% above the national average.
-The San Diego Union-Tribune reports that in 2019, the median home price was $594,455, and the median rent was $1,852/mo.
+San Diego is a relatively expensive city in the U.S., with a cost of living that’s 42% higher than the national average.
+The median home price is $795,864 and the median rent is $2,383/mo.